-BANA strongly denies all of Plaintiff’s claims, denies all allegations of wrongdoing, fault, liability, or damage of any kind to Plaintiff or the Settlement Class, denies that it acted improperly or wrongfully in any way, and is entering into this Settlement to avoid burdensome and costly litigation.
-The Settlement is not an admission of wrongdoing.
+BANA strongly denied all of Plaintiff’s claims; denied all allegations of wrongdoing, fault, liability, or damage of any kind to Plaintiff or the Settlement Class; denied that it acted improperly or wrongfully in any way; and entered into this Settlement to avoid burdensome and costly litigation.
+The Settlement was not an admission of wrongdoing.

-The Settlement resolves the lawsuit.
-The Court has not decided who is right.
-Relief will be made available only after the Court approves the Settlement and any appeals are resolved now that Final Approval has been granted by the Court.
+The Settlement resolved the lawsuit.
+The Court did not decide who was right.
+Relief will be made available after any appeals are resolved now that Final Approval has been granted by the Court.
 Please check this website for any updates.

 Please read the Long-Form Notice and this website carefully.

-Your rights and options—and the deadlines to exercise them—are explained in the Frequently Asked Question (FAQ) page of this website.
+Your rights and options—and the deadlines to have excerised them—are explained in the Frequently Asked Question (FAQ) page of this website.

 Unless otherwise noted, capitalized terms have the same meaning as in the Settlement Agreement.

 The Court held a Final Approval Hearing and entered the Final Order and Judgment on November 17, 2021.
 However there may still be appeals.
 Payment will be made after any appeals are resolved.
 Please be patient.